Stewori/LiJy-launch/README.md

 ----------------------------------

 The current situation is as follows:

-On linux the Jython-launcher is a hard to read and vastly unmaintainable sh-script, that is even said to be buggy.
+On Linux the Jython-launcher is a hard to read and vastly unmaintainable sh-script, that is even said to be buggy.
-On windows it used to be a similar situation with a bat-script that was recently replaced by a python-script.
+On Windows it used to be a similar situation with a bat-script that was recently replaced by a python-script.
 This is currently provided as an exe-file via py2exe and thus bundles the CPython interpreter as a dependency.

 Is that weird?
 Jython bundles CPython just as a launcher?
 Yes, but it was - however - the only feasible solution within given time-constraints.
 First do things right...

 Another downside of this solution is that on Windows a process cannot replace itself by another process.
 That means that Jython always runs as a *subprocess* of CPython.